b0wter/Torpedo/README.md

 * If the download is older than X days.
 * If the token (see below) has expired.

+The project is fully usable except for the automatic removal of old downloads.

 How To
 ======
 For each downloadable file in your downloads folder you need to create a text file with the extension ".token".